imarc/handbook/frontend.markdown

 		<td class="supported">yes</td>
 	</tr>
 	<tr>
-		<td>Safari 9.0</td>
+		<td>Safari 10</td>
 		<td class="supported">yes</td>
 		<td></td>
 	</tr>
 </table>

-As of January 2016, the definitive list includes Chrome and Firefox (Mac & Windows), IE 11, Edge, Safari 9+ (Mac & iOS), Android Browser (Android 4.1), and Android Chrome (Android 4.2–4.4).
+As of October 2016, the definitive list includes Chrome and Firefox (Mac & Windows), IE 11, Edge, Mac Safari 10, iOS Safari 9, Android Browser (Android 4.1), and Android Chrome (Android 4.2–4.4).

 By default we do not test on IE 6–10.
 However individual projects may require browser support beyond our defaults.
 In these cases the additional support will be specified in the proposal and strategy documents.

 One case where this is of particular concern is when a large group of potential site users will be using Windows XP or Vista.
 These users are unable to upgrade to current versions of IE, so we should be mindful of the issues they might face.

 ### Mobile Browser Support